AnshumanPadhi97/Internet-Tools-Manager/README.md

 # Internet-Tools-Manager

-All in one tool for developers
+All in one tool for everyone.

 ## Features

 1. JSON Beautify
 2. JS Minify
-3. Text Diff Tool
+3. SQL Formatter
-4. Calculator
+4. XML Formatter

 ## Run Project